richie-tt/qnap-nas-from-scratch/README.md

 ##### Recovery password

 During encryption, `cryptsetup` asks for a static password.
-I recommend adding one, as it will be the recovery password.
+Create a strong password, as this will be the recovery password.
 This password will be stored in slot `0`.

 ```bash
 cryptsetup luksFormat /dev/nvme0n1p2 -c aes-xts-plain64 -s 256 -h sha512